AlecksJohanssen/-Android-Bootcamp--ToDoList/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes
 Well actually, I knew not very much about Java.
 And the SQLite is my toughest challenge here although I have already learned SQL language but still It tooks me about 8 hours to get it done.
+I couldn't get some Optional features done, because I don't much of the experience in Java and XML.
+But anyway I am willing to learn something new.

 ## License